-Out of the last five times you’ve made love, how many have you initiated sex, and how many has your husband initiated?
+Out of the last five times you’ve made love, how many times have you initiated sex with your husband, and how many has he been the one to initiate?

 If you say he’s initiated all 5, that could be a problem!